-ari k • over 4 years ago
+ari k • almost 5 years ago

 Winning "solutions" embarrassingly deficient

 Some 5 months ago Gabe A (Gabe1878A) posted this excellent distillation highlighting the nuances to this challenge.
 He/She displays an acute grasp of the fundamentals and should have been a judge.
 The winning solutions are embarrassingly deficient ...

 Gabe A: This problem has a lot more technical challenges than many here give it credit for:

 1) You need to be able to screen ONLY robocalls out of the mix

 2) You need to be able to detect who are the frequent offenders and block only them